graphcore/examples/applications/tensorflow2/unet/README.md

 We take advantage of a number of memory optimisation techniques in order to train on 512x512 sized images.
 These are reviewed below.

 ### 1. Pipelining
 Model pipelining is a technique for splitting a model across multiple devices (known as model parallelism).
-For a simple example of how to pipeline models in Keras, take a look at the [IPU-specific Keras pipelined Model example](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/examples_tf2.html?highlight=pipeline#pipelined-model).
+For simple examples of how to pipeline models in Keras, take a look at the [Code examples](https://docs.graphcore.ai/projects/tf-model-parallelism/en/latest/pipelining.html#code-examples).

 You should consider using model parallel execution if your model goes out of memory (OOM) on a single IPU, assuming that you cannot reduce your micro batch size.
 Some of the techniques to optimise the pipeline can be found in [Optimising the pipeline](https://docs.graphcore.ai/projects/tf-model-parallelism/en/latest/pipelining.html#optimising-the-pipeline).